- The Myth: More Ad Spend = More AI Visibility

 - Frequently Asked Questions

-Every month, millions of small businesses pour money into Google Ads.
-The average small business spends between $1,000 and $10,000 per month, with the average cost per click hitting $5.26 in 2025.
-And there is a growing belief that all this spending somehow helps AI find and recommend your business.
+Answer Engine Optimization is the practice of building permanent authority signals that AI retrieval systems read when generating recommendations.
+Every month, millions of small businesses pour money into Google Ads — the average small business spends between $1,000 and $10,000 per month, with the average cost per click hitting $5.26 in 2025.
+A growing assumption holds that all this spending somehow helps AI find and recommend your business.

 AI does not read your ads.
 It reads your authority.
 No amount of ad spend can substitute for genuine expertise signals across the web.

-Notice what is missing from that list?
+Notice what is missing from the signal list.
 Ad spend.
 Pay-per-click budgets.
 Google Ads campaigns.
-None of these signals involve paying for placement.
+None of those signals involve paying for placement.
+The GEO-SFE study (2026) confirmed the same pattern: lists and tables drive a 43 percent citation lift while paid surfaces register zero influence on retrieval scoring.

-According to 2026 citation benchmark data, domain authority is the number one predictor of AI citations.
-High-traffic sites earn 3x more AI citations than low-traffic ones.
-Ad spend does not appear as a ranking factor in any AI citation study.
+According to 2026 citation benchmark data, domain authority is the number one predictor of AI source mentions.
+High-traffic sites earn 3x more AI attributions than low-traffic ones.
+Ad spend does not appear as a ranking factor in any AI citation study published to date.

-The differences between paid search and AI optimization are stark.
-Here is how they compare across every metric that matters to your business.
+The differences between paid search and AEO are stark.
+Here is how Google Ads and AI optimization compare across every metric that matters to a local service business.

 |---|---|---|